-This style has longer bangs that are cut so that they fall across the face, even partially hiding one eye.
-The rest of the hair is a bit longer, and cut in a modified bob that curves around the face and gently hugs the chin.
+This style has longer bangs that are cut to fall across the face, even partially hiding one eye.
+The rest of the hair is a bit longer and cut in a modified bob that curves around the face and gently hugs the chin.

-Lavender hair color looks great on all women, but this darker shade is one that will really stand out.
-The hair is then curled away from the face so that the woman’s beauty can easily be seen.
+Lavender hair color looks great on all women, but this darker shade will stand out.
+The hair is then curled away from the face to see the woman’s beauty easily.
 With longer layers and thick ends, it’s a bold look that stands out.

-This longer look is a bit faded, but shows how great pastel lavender hair can look even as it washes out.
+This longer look is a bit faded, but shows how excellent pastel lavender hair can look even as it washes out.
 The darker roots are a gorgeous contrast to the lighter color.

 Tucking some of the longer strands behind the ears keeps the hair out of the way.
-Bangs are pushed off to the sides to allow women to see without them covering the eyes.
+Bangs are pushed off to the sides to allow women to see without them covering their eyes.